UQ-RCC/hpc-docs/guides/Software-Status.md

 Please submit a support request via email to rcc-support@uq.edu.au if you experience any issues while testing Star-CCM+.
 ___
+## CUDA Related Modules

+The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which modules are avialable for the specific GPU architectures.
+For example, CUDA modules will not be availalbe on CPU nodes, but will be available on the CUDA GPU nodes.<br>
+The command that will load the default version of the cuda drivers etc. on a GPU node will be <br>
+`module load cuda`<br>
+An alternative to using an interactive session on a CUDA node, would be to interrogate the `/sw` filesystem for the versions of cuda that are available.<br>
+`ls /sw/auto/rocky8*/*/modules/all/cuda/`

 ## Full Module List

 ### CPU Nodes